jina-ai/vectordb/README.md

 ## :rocket: Scale your own Database, add replication and sharding

-When serving or deploying your Vector Databases you can set 2 scaling parameters and `pyvectordb`:
+When serving or deploying your Vector Databases you can set 2 scaling parameters and `vectordb`:

 - Shards: The number of shards in which the data will be split.
-This will allow for better latency. `pyvectordb` will make sure that Documents are indexed in only one of the shards, while search request will be sent to all the shards and `pyvectordb` will make sure to merge the results from all shards.
+This will allow for better latency. `vectordb` will make sure that Documents are indexed in only one of the shards, while search request will be sent to all the shards and `vectordb` will make sure to merge the results from all shards.

 - Replicas: The number of replicas of the same DB that must exist.
-The given replication factor will be shared by all the `shards`. `pyvectordb` uses RAFT algorithm to ensure that the index is in sync between all the replicas of each shard.
-With this, `pyvectordb` increases the availability of the service and allows for better search throughput as multiple replicas can respond in parallel to more search requests while allowing CRUD operations.
+The given replication factor will be shared by all the `shards`. `vectordb` uses RAFT algorithm to ensure that the index is in sync between all the replicas of each shard.
+With this, `vectordb` increases the availability of the service and allows for better search throughput as multiple replicas can respond in parallel to more search requests while allowing CRUD operations.

 ** When deployed, the number of replicas will be set to 1.
 We are working to enable replication in the cloud